gambitproject/gambit/doc/pyapi.rst

    .. py:classmethod:: from_arrays(*arrays, title=None)

       Creates a new :py:class:`Game` with a strategic representation.
-      Each entry in arrays is a numpy array giving the payoff matrix for the corresponding player.
+      Each entry in *arrays* gives the payoff matrix for the corresponding player.
 The arrays must all have the same shape, and have the same number of dimensions as the total number of players.

       :param title: The title of the game.
 If no title is specified, "Untitled strategic game" is used.